Privacy Notice

 PROCEDURES FOR ENFORCING THE RIGHTS OF DATA SUBJECTS

-The rights of the deceased data subject may be enforced within five (5) years by an authorized person who possesses administrative provisions, or a statement towards the Data controller included in a public document or full probative private document.
-If multiple such statements exist at the same Data controller, then the statement made the latest will prevail.
+The rights of the deceased data subject may be enforced within five (5) years by an authorized person who possesses administrative provisions, or a statement towards the Data Controller included in a public document or full probative private document.
+If multiple such statements exist at the same Data Controller, then the statement made the latest will prevail.
 If the data subject has made no such legal statement, then a close relative – as defined in Act V of 2013 on the Civil Code – is still able to enforce certain rights of the deceased within five (5) years of death.
 These rights are defined in Article 16 (right to rectification) and Article 21 (right to object), as well as – if the data processing was unlawful during the life of the data subject, or the purpose of data processing has ceased with the death of the data subject – Articles 17 (right to erasure) and 18 (right to restriction of processing) of the GDPR.
 The close relative who exercises their right first will be entitled to enforce rights of the data subject as set forth in this Paragraph.

-Every data subject shall have the right to lodge a complaint with the National Authority for Data Protection and Freedom of Information (NAIH), alleging that the processing of personal data by the Data Controller has resulted in a violation of rights or an imminent threat thereof, or that the Data Controller is restricting the exercise of rights related to the processing of personal data or is refusing to exercise such rights.
-The claim can be filed at the Hungarian supervisory authority at one of the below addresses:
+Without prejudice to judicial remedy, according to Article 77 (1) of the GDPR every data subject shall have the right to lodge a complaint with the supervisory authority, in particular in the Member State of data subject’s habitual residence, place of work or place of the alleged infringement (i.e. in Hungary), alleging that the processing of personal data by the Data Controller has resulted in a violation of rights or an imminent threat thereof, or that the Data Controller is restricting the exercise of rights related to the processing of personal data or is refusing to exercise such rights.

 National Authority for Data Protection and Freedom of Information (NAIH)

-Mailing address: 1363 Budapest, Pf.
-9.
+Mailing address: Po.box.: 9, 1363 Budapest

 Address: 1055 Budapest, Falk Miksa utca 9-11.

-URL: https://naih.hu
+URL: http://naih.hu